Nimaoth/Nev/docs/treesitter.md

 - C#
 - Rust
 - Python
+- JavaScript
+- JSON
-- Javascript
+- Markdown

 To change the list of builtin parsers compile the editor with e.g. `-d:treesitterBuiltins=cpp,rust`

-If an external parser exists then the editor will not use the internal one.
+If an external parser exists then the editor will not use the builtin one.

 ## External parsers